daattali/beautiful-jekyll/resources_pages/slack.md

     hello, world
 NameError: name 'hello' is not defined
 ```
 > I tried the approach suggested by @otherstudent above, and I also tried removing missing data but the problem wasn't solved.
 Any help appreciated.
-Link: https://github.ubc.ca/ubc-mds-2016/DSCI_513_database-data-retr_students/blob/master/labs/lab2/lab2.md#1b
+Link: https://github.ubc.ca/mds-org/DSCI_513_database-data-retr_students/blob/master/labs/lab2/lab2.md#1b

-Explanation: this post is well-crafted for the following reasons...
+This post is well-crafted for the following reasons:

-- link to the lab is provided.
+- a link to the lab is provided.
 Note that if the lab is an `.md` or `.Rmd` file then you can link to the actual question itself, but if it's a `.pdf` or other formats then you can only link to the top of the document.
-- specific error message is given.
+- the specific error message is given.
-- student made a reasonable effort to solve the problem but still encountered difficulties.
+- the student made a reasonable effort to solve the problem but still encountered difficulties.
 - it indicates that the student has read the preceding conversation and is still stuck.
-- code and error message formatted properly.
+- The code and error message are formatted properly.
 - the actual command used to run the code (`python test.py`) is specified.

 #### Where to ask

-Slack is intended to ephemeral content.
+Slack is intended for ephemeral content.
 If you have a question/post/comment that may be useful in the long-term, please
 instead open an Issue in the students repo of the relevant course on GitHub.
 Examples of content that is better posted on GitHub include:

-- useful resources/readings that the instructor may want to add to the course README for future years
+- useful resources/readings that the instructor may want to add to the course README for future years.
-- hints/workarounds/fixes for the labs that the instructor may want to incorporate into the lab for current/future years
+- hints/workarounds/fixes for the labs that the instructor may want to incorporate into the lab for current/future years.

 Examples of content that are better posted on Slack include: